Trump urges credit card companies to slash interest rates to 10% for one year

 But opponents of a cap, including banks and other credit card issuers, warn that limits on interest rates may force lenders to stop issuing credit cards to many riskier borrowers.

-Scott Simpson, CEO of the trade group America's Credit Unions, told CBS News in a statement late Friday: "While we appreciate the President's desire to increase affordability, the plain truth is that capping rates at 10% does not make credit more affordable, it makes it unattainable for millions of working Americans because financial institutions will not be able to offer credit cards to most consumers at a 10% rate."
+A coalition of groups that represent banks — including the American Bankers Association and the Bank Policy Institute — argued in a statement to CBS News on Friday that a 10% interest rate cap "would reduce credit availability and be devastating for millions of American families and small business owners who rely on and value their credit cards, the very consumers this proposal intends to help."

-The Electronic Payments Coalition — which represents credit card issuers and payment networks — said it supports Mr. Trump's push to address affordability, but "a one-size-fits-all 10% cap risks making things worse by reducing access to credit and limiting choice."
+The Bank Policy Institute estimated last year that more than 14 million American households that rarely pay their credit card balances in full could have their access to credit eliminated or curtailed by a 10% cap.
+Millions of people who sometimes pay off their balances could also face new restrictions, the group said.

-In an open letter to lawmakers last year, the American Bankers Association said it found in a 2020 analysis that 95% of subprime borrowers — or 65 million accounts — could lose access to credit cards if interest rates were capped at 15%.
-The group argued that if credit card issuers end up needing to cut off access for "all but the lowest-risk customers," many people would be forced to shift to "less regulated alternatives" like pawn shops and payday lenders.
+The American Bankers Association has argued in the past that if credit card issuers end up needing to cut off access for "all but the lowest-risk customers," many people who are in need of loans would be forced to shift to "less regulated alternatives" that often charge even higher rates, like payday lenders and pawn shops.

 Billionaire investor Bill Ackman, who backed Mr. Trump in his 2024 campaign, called the idea a "mistake."
 He wrote on X that if card issuers are prevented from charging high enough interest rates to cover their losses and earn solid returns, "credit card lenders will cancel cards for millions of consumers who will have to turn to loan sharks."